(855) 925-2200

 Various factors can cause a furnace leak.
 If you detect any signs of water dripping from the furnace, don’t wait for it to get worse, as this can cause damage to your walls, ceilings, and floors.
 Consider the steps above in identifying and fixing the problem to help you save time and money.

 If you need professional help repairing a leaking furnace, choose a qualified and experienced technician who can accurately diagnose and address the problem quickly and efficiently.
+Our HVAC professionals at LG Home Comfort offer expert services for your furnace, including:

 Terms and Conditions